-Accessible gardening enables the special needs population to grow food and flowers
+Accessible gardening for special needs people to grow food and flowers

 Everyone receives rewards from gardening.
 For the elderly and people with disabilities it provides particular benefits.

 * Communication and social skills - as a result of being involved in group and community activities.